Pick of the best cruises for 2025

 All-inclusive cruises

-Among the most inclusive lines are Viking, Regent Seven Seas, Saga, Silversea and Seabourn.
-British lines including P&O Cruises and Marella include tips in the cruise fare, and other lines offer bolt-on drinks packages.
+Among the lines offering the most facilities are Viking, Regent Seven Seas, Saga, Silversea, Seabourn and Oceania.
+British lines including P&O Cruises, Saga Cruises and Marella include tips in the cruise fare and other lines offer bolt-on drinks packages.
 Ask your travel agent or cruise line for details.

-• Viking includes flights, complimentary shore excursions in each port, Wi-Fi, alternative restaurant dining, 24-hour room service and access to the spa’s thermal suite
+• Viking includes flights, complimentary shore excursions in each port, wi-fi, beer and wine with dinner, speciality restaurant dining, 24-hour room service, and access to the spa’s thermal suite

-• Arguably the most luxurious cruise line at sea, Regent Seven Seas includes flights, port-to-ship transfers, free bars (including a daily replenishment of mini-bars), laundry and gratuities
+• Arguably the most luxurious cruise line at sea, Regent Seven Seasincludes flights, port-to-ship transfers, wi-fi, free bars (including daily mini-bar replenishment), and laundry

 Singles/solo cruises